voedger/voedger-kb/writing-guidelines.md

 Declarative description guidelines:

 - MUST use third-person present tense verbs (generates, copies, validates, completes, panics)
-- MUST use complete sentences with proper punctuation
+- MUST use complete sentences with proper punctuation, not more than one sentence per line
 - MAY include multiple declarative sentences describing behaviors, preconditions, and effects like "Copies `inproc` buffer to the..."
 - MAY describe behavior conditions using "if" statements or phrases like "Panics if..."
 - MAY include descriptions of return values using a colon format (e.g., "cleanup: function to stop the actualizer")